 How often to weigh yourself, or whether to use a scale at all, seems to be a trending weight loss debate.
 Do you weigh yourself every day?
-I do and I’ll tell you why.
+I do and I will tell you why.
 While, I’m aware that the scale doesn’t tell you everything….well, maybe a few of them do as now they have scales that can break down muscle, fat and water weight percentages, and can even tell you how much your bones weigh, thereby nixing any” big boned” theory excuses, the scale can still be a valuable tool.
 I find weighing myself keeps me accountable and in touch with the connection of what I eat and what my workouts do to the number on the scale.
 I know if I eat a lot of salty food or a lot of starchy carbs, the number can jump dramatically.
-I also know that if I have Chinese food, or God forbid, hit a Mexican restaurant with that dreaded and magically refilling tortilla basket, a four pound jump isn’t out of the realm of possibilities.
-I’ve also made up my own theory of some reverse gravitational pull that has my weight up two pounds every time there’s a full moon regardless of what I eat.
+I also know that if I have Chinese food, or God forbid, hit a Mexican restaurant with that dreaded and magically refilling tortilla basket, a four-pound jump is not out of the realm of possibilities.
+I have also made up my own theory of some reverse gravitational pull that has my weight up two pounds every time there is a full moon regardless of what I eat.
 Now it’s important to note here, that these daily increments are typically not a gain of actual fat, as it still takes a surplus of 3500 calories to gain a pound, but most of the weight is most likely a lot of water retention.
 If you’ve worked really hard to lose two pounds in a week, and then have that salty, starchy dinner on the weekend, and BAM four pounds show up on the scale, it’s no wonder people get discouraged and give up.

 I warn people all the time when they start to have any success with their fitness and clean eating goals not to catch a case of the “comfortables.”
 The comfortables can strike at any time, and suddenly you start “deserving” a bit more decadence.
 When I was on the way down the scale, I would set mini goals of 5-10 lbs., as 96 pounds just seemed overwhelming.
 I would also only buy very limited clothes in the next size down.
 I’d limit it to one pair of black pants, one pair of tan pants, and a pair of jeans, and I’d purposely not spend a lot on them, and I’d tell myself that I wasn’t staying at this size long, so I didn’t need to get too attached to them.
 THEN, when I fit into the smaller size, I’d donate the bigger clothes, to avoid having “fat” pants to make myself not feel uncomfortable if my pants began to get snug.
 Now I give myself a three pound range to try to stay within.
 I try to use the same scale to weigh myself, and aim to weigh in at the same time of day, okay, and I also even take out my hair elastic before stepping on it, but that’s more because when I was in law school and we visited the Boston crime lab, I remember that their scale could tell you how much ink weighed on a piece of paper.
-You know what’s worse than gaining weight?
-Losing weight and then gaining it back again!

 It’s much like that scene in the Princess Bride, when Vizzini has to choose which goblet to drink from and he says, “But it’s so simple.
 All I have to do is divine from what I know of you: are you the sort of man who would put the poison into his own goblet or his enemy’s?”
 Are you the sort of person who needs a gauge to be accountable in your weight loss quest?
 Like Vizzini’s choice, there really is no right or wrong answer, but figure out what really works for you.